mortezakowkabi/jcb-persian-documentation/english/Adding-Templates-and-Layouts-to-a-Site-View.md

 [00:00:00](https://www.youtube.com/watch?v=6VBbi3Rl2eY&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h00m00s)
 (*Click the timestamp to open the video in YouTube.*)

 After adding a **Dynamic Get** to a Site View, it's essential to understand how **templates** and **layouts** integrate with these views.
-Templates act as the high-level wrappers that orchestrate HTML, PHP, and reusable layouts for both site and custom admin views.
+Templates act as the high-level wrappers that orchestrate HTML, PHP, reusable layouts, and any custom code placeholders or frontend libraries you attach to the view.
 This section shows you where each piece of code resides, how Joomla loads it, and how JCB structures them during component compilation.

 > **New to JCB Templates?** Think of them as modular view structures that can include other templates, call layouts, and even be synced from shared repositories.
 Mastering how they wrap your view logic will make the rest of this tutorial much easier to follow.